FactomProject/ptnet-eventstore/fatip.md

 3. Expressive without being Turing complete
 4. Extensible and Updatable using a systematic method of expressing behavior

 # Specification

 ## Terms

 * spec: may refer this document or a specific chain definition composed of contracts
-* blockchain schema: a specific datastucture that conforms to this document
+* blockchain schema: a specific data stucture that conforms to this document
 * registry: a chain that records chain definitions
 * state vector: the current state of a given contract
 * state machine: place-transition system allowing for deterministic or non-deterministic behavior
-* Petri-Net: visual form of the above type of state machine
+* Petri-Net: visual form of a place-transition style state machine
 * action: the human friendly name of a transition, also part of a state machine
-* witness sequence: an ordered set of transaction entries that 'execute' a contract on-chain
+* witness sequence: an ordered set of transaction entries that are said to 'execute' a contract on-chain

 ### Reference